jklbj/Fibuy/README.md

 - GET `/`: Root route shows if Web API is running
 - GET `api/v1/transaction/`: returns all transaction IDs
-- GET `api/v1/transaction/[ID]`: returns details about a single document with given ID
+- GET `api/v1/transaction/[ID]`: returns details about a single transaction with given ID
-- POST `api/v1/transaction/`: creates a new document
+- POST `api/v1/transaction/`: creates a new transaction

 ## Install